-Supplementary Explanations

-Early Notification of General The Convocation Notice was sent on June 2 for the fiscal year under review.

-Shareholder Meeting

-Scheduling AGMs Avoiding The Meeting was held on June 23 for the fiscal year under review.

-the Peak Day

-Allowing Electronic Exercise Voting rights may be exercised via the Internet by accessing the website for

-of Voting Rights exercise of voting rights designated by AICA using a computer, a smartphone,

-or a mobile phone.

-Participation in Electronic AICA participates in an electronic voting platform.

-Voting Platform

-Providing Convocation Notice AICA creates an English version of the Convocation Notice and provides on

-(Summary) in English our website.

-Other

-Not Applicable

-11
+Supplementary Explanations Early Notification of General Shareholder Meeting The Convocation Notice was sent on June 2 for the fiscal year under review.
+Scheduling AGMs Avoiding the Peak Day The Meeting was held on June 23 for the fiscal year under review.
+Allowing Electronic Exercise of Voting Rights Voting rights may be exercised via the Internet by accessing the website for exercise of voting rights designated by AICA using a computer, a smartphone, or a mobile phone.
+Participation in Electronic Voting Platform AICA participates in an electronic voting platform.
+Providing Convocation Notice (Summary) in English AICA creates an English version of the Convocation Notice and provides on our website.
+Other Not Applicable